Clarifai/old-docs/portal-guide/model/model-types.md

 # Model Types

 This page describes some important model types that you should know when working with the Clarifai platform.
 Please keep in mind that this is an overview of the general categories of models available to you.
-New models are created all the time, and for the most up-to-date list of available models, visit Model Mode in Portal.
+New models are created all the time.
+For the most up-to-date list of available models, visit Model Mode in Portal.

 ## Classification